-Answering options include forwarding, handling busy calls, handling noanswers and other options.
+Answering options include forwarding, handling busy calls, handling noanswers, group call handling, and other options.
 Which options are available depends on the type of extension.
-Virtual and physical extensions each use somewhat different answering options.
+Groups, virtual and physical extensions each use somewhat different answering options.

-You can use Apply to to apply call restriction settings to one, some, or all extensions.
-See "Apply To Button" on page 14-2 for more information on using Apply to.
+You can use Apply to... to apply call restriction settings to one, some, or all extensions.
+See "Apply To Button" on page 10-3 for more information on using Apply to....
 However, since the available options vary with the type of extension, you can only apply the choices to the same type of extension.

-For example, If you are working with the settings for a virtual extension, you can use Apply to to apply changes to one, some, or all virtual extensions, but not to physical numbers.
+For example, If you are working with the settings for a virtual extension, you can use Apply to... to apply changes to one, some, or all virtual extensions, but not to physical or group pilot numbers.

-To work with extension answering options, select the extension number from the Agent/Supervisor/Extension list, then click the Answering tab.
+To work with extension answering options, select the extension number from the list in the Extension Configuration General window, then click the Answering tab to open the Answering window.